 Mumbai-BOM

-Patel Air also flies from two smaller operating bases located at Goa-GOI, and Nagpur-NAG.
+Patel Air also operates smaller operating bases located at Goa-GOI, and Nagpur-NAG.

 History